 “This study of the work of one of the foremost theologians of the 20th century breaks new ground.
 The author offers us a subtle and perceptive reading of Pannenberg, which further consolidates his reputation as a theologian of the first rank and, in the process, clears up not a few misunderstandings.
 This book has provided me, a long-time reader of Pannenberg, with scores of new insights.”
 Christiaan Mostert, United Faculty of Theology, Melbourne College of Divinity, Australia.

-Jonathan Edwards’s Theology: A Reinterpretation offers a dogmatic exposition of Edwards’s theology by unveiling the trinitarian architecture of his thought.
-Building upon this analysis, Strobel applies his construct to reinterpret three key areas of redemption debated widely in the secondary literature: spiritual knowledge, regeneration, and religious affection.By grounding the interpretive key in Edwards’s understanding of the Trinity, the book’s idiosyncratic exposition of his doctrine of the Trinity serves to recast Edwards’s theology in a new light.
+My dissertation-turned monograph is entitled Jonathan Edwards’s Theology: A Reinterpretation.
+This volume offers a dogmatic exposition of Edwards’s theology by unveiling the trinitarian architecture of his thought.
+Building upon this analysis, I apply my proposal to re-examine three key areas of redemption debated widely in the secondary literature: spiritual knowledge, regeneration, and religious affection.By grounding the interpretive key in Edwards’s understanding of the Trinity, the book’s idiosyncratic exposition of his doctrine of the Trinity serves to recast Edwards’s theology in a new light.

-Steve Duby – I am a PhD student at St Mary’s College, University of St Andrews working on the doctrine of divine simplicity.
+Steve Duby – I am an online full-time faculty member at Grand Canyon University, where I teach courses on the Christian worldview.
+My PhD at St Mary’s College, University of St Andrews focused on the doctrine of divine simplicity.
 I am especially interested in theology proper, including the knowledge of God, the divine perfections, and the Trinity.
 Other areas of interest include the doctrines of Scripture, the person and work of Christ, and salvation, along with theological prolegomena.
-As to theologians or segments of historical theology, I am most interested in Thomas Aquinas, Reformed scholasticism, English Puritanism, and Herman Bavinck.
+As to theologians or segments of historical theology, I am most interested in Thomas Aquinas, Reformed orthodoxy, English Puritanism, and Herman Bavinck.

 “[S]uch is the nature of divine truth, so deep and inexhaustible the fountain of the sacred Scriptures, whence we draw it, so innumerable the salutary remedies and antidotes proposed in these to dispel all the poisons and temptations wherewith the adversary can ever attack either the minds of the pious or the peace of the church and the true doctrine, that serious and thinking men can entertain no doubt that we perform a service praise-worthy and profitable to the church of Christ, when, under the direction of ‘the Spirit of wisdom and revelation’, we bring forward, explain, and defend the most important and necessary articles of evangelical truth.” -John Owen